Lena Müller

 Where to Eat & What to See in Copenhagen

-I put together a map on Google Maps with my recommendations, mostly restaurants, coffee shops, and sights.
-I also included some bars and marked my highlights with a ✨-emoji.
-You can save the map for your own trip to Copenhagen.
+I put together a travel guide on Thatch.co with my recommendations of restaurants, coffee shops, bars, shops and sights.
+You can save the spots do your own map and keep adding to it.

 Do yourself a favor and plan a trip to Copenhagen.
 It is beautiful, incredibly aesthetic and the people are lovely.
 Feel free to pin this blog post on Pinterest or save it for your own travel planning.